 Perhaps the most important difference between sports medicine doctors and orthopedic doctors is the list of services provided.
 To be fair, sports medicine doctors can do a great many things for their patients, including:

-Orthopedic doctors can provide many of these same services, including PRP therapy.
+Orthopedic doctors can provide many of these same services.
 But these practitioners can also administer forms of care than sports physicians aren't trained or qualified to perform.
 These procedures include any kind of orthopedic surgery, including fracture repair, joint tissue reconstruction, and spinal surgery.
 Orthopedic doctors (and neurologists) are also the better choice for delicate, specialized spinal injections, such as epidural injections or facet joint injections for long-term pain relief.

 Rolling Hills Medical will always give you an honest answer as to whether we can provide the right mix of skills, expertise, training and treatment for your specific needs.
 Call our Torrance orthopedic clinic at 424-250-8699 for a consultation with our orthopedic surgeon, Dr. Ghodadra.